Women’s March plans big pre-inaugural anti-Trump demonstration

 A national online gathering of Win with Black Women was held recently in which Angela D. Alsobrooks, a Black woman elected to the Senate from Maryland, declared that Vice President Kamala Harris, in her campaign, “made tremendous strides for all of us.”
 The Black community came out to vote for Harris, she declared, as she enumerated various victories of Black women, including two elected to the Senate.

 Reaching a key goal of the current and coming uprisings of women, the restoration of the constitutional right to an abortion, will not be easy, however.
-Trump, after flip-flopping upon seeing the massive public revulsion against the Supreme Court ruling that took away that right—a decision fueled by the three justices he named—now says “Leave it to the states.”
+Trump, after flip-flopping upon seeing the massive public revulsion against the Supreme Court ruling that took away that right—a decision fueled by the three justices he named—now says, “Leave it to the states.”
 And right-wing GOP-run states have and are enacting draconian anti-abortion laws, banning abortions and criminalizing women who seek them and MDs who perform them.

 Meanwhile, on the federal level, House Majority Leader Steve Scalise, R-La., is laying the groundwork for his ruling Republicans on both sides of Capitol Hill to enact a national abortion ban.

-The Women’s March marshalled a snap “We won’t go back” demonstration of hundreds of people against Republican Trump’s platform, in front of the building of its creators, the radical right Federalist Society.
+The Women’s March marshaled a snap “We won’t go back” demonstration of hundreds of people against Republican Trump’s platform, in front of the building of its creators, the radical right Federalist Society.
 “Feminists against fascism,” their lead, big bedsheet banner declared.

 But the group’s leader warns anti-Trumpism is not enough.
 Progressives need “a compelling vision” to take to Congress and the public during Trump’s coming term, Women’s March Executive Director Rachel O’Leary Carmona adds.